Why Be Certified

 Basic Examination Handbook

 for further exam policy information before registering for the exam.
-It will answer all of your questions about the exam.
+It will answer most of your questions about the exam.

 -After you have submitted the registration fee, you will receive an email confirmation with your eligibility ID number and instructions on how to schedule your exam to pick your location, date, and time.
 (Make sure to check your junk/spam folder, as the email confirmation may go into those folders.)

--Candidate COVID-19 FAQs: Prometric has created a new, dedicated page to host COVID-19-related FAQs for candidates.
-This new page, linked
+: Prometric has created a new, dedicated page to host COVID-19-related FAQs for candidates.
+This new page,

-, can be also be found on Prometric's homepage and selecting "COVID-19 FAQ."
+, can be found by clicking the "COVID-19 update" tab on Prometric's homepage and selecting "COVID-19 FAQ."
 Other

 test taker FAQs